baumhoto/FSBingMapsConnect/README.md

 ## Using another PC to connect to FS

-SimConnect needs to be configured to connect from another PC.
+SimConnect needs to be configured to connect from another PC (Windows 10 64 bit required).
 Depending on which version you have you'll need to go to a different location:

 MS Store / XBox GamePass Version:
  ```